sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 ### Displaying Guestbook Entries

 Liferay's development framework makes it easy to loop through data and display it nicely to the end user.
-You'll use a component called the *Search Container* to make this happen.
+You'll use a Liferay UI construct called the *Search Container* to make this happen.

 1. Add the these tags to your `view.jsp` below the closing `</portlet:renderURL>` tag but before the opening `<aui:button-row>` tag: